Are you really that blessed?

 For believing that you are one of the “how-blessed-you-are” people, your expectation of yourself is also affected.

-Some would assume that they have the best training and experiences so they would see themselves as the “experts” and the “not-so-blessed people” need their expertise.
+Some would assume that they have the best training and experiences, so they would see themselves as the “experts” and the “not-so-blessed people” who need our expertise.

 The best position is that regardless of how “not-so-blessed” you perceive the location or situation of your ministry area is, you must always believe that the Lord God has always been there ahead of you.

-The primary task you need to do is to seek and find what the Lord God has done and has been doing in what you perceive as a “not-so-blessed” place.
+The primary task you need is to seek and find what the Lord God has done and has been doing in what you perceive as a “not-so-blessed” place.

-This is very important in your step towards sincere ministry appreciation.
+This primary task is critical in your step towards sincere ministry appreciation.

 This is an interesting reflection in the light of missionary experience or experiences in a different culture.
 As one of the Ministers of a multicultural- multi-ethnic congregation I can relate to this.